Skip to main content

 Show answer

-A line through points AA and BB has direction vector AB=ba\mathbf{AB} = \mathbf{b} - \mathbf{a}.
+If a line passes through AA and BB, a direction along it is d=AB=ba\mathbf{d} = \overrightarrow{AB} = \mathbf{b} - \mathbf{a}.
 So

 What is converting to Cartesian form?